These policies have been revised for 2014-15 to reflect the new Extended Studies program.

 Students may access their midterm and final grades through e-services.
 Students are encouraged to share their grades with their families.
 Staff in academic affairs, the registrar's office, student life, and academic life may discuss academic progress with parents or guardians of dependent students.

 Midterm Grades.
-Instructors submit midterm grades the Monday of the seventh week of the Fall or Spring primary term for all first-year students, students on academic probation, and upper class students who are making grades of C- or lower.
+Instructors submit midterm grades the Monday of the seventh week of the Fall or Spring primary term for all first-year students, students on satisfactory academic progress warning or probation, and upper class students who are making grades of C- or lower.
 Midterm grades are not permanent or final but serve as a basis for advising students of their progress.

 Final Grade Reports.
 Students may access their final grades through e-services as soon as grade reports are processed, generally after 4:00 p.m. the day grades are due.